 The variation in Gini can be categorized by type of land tenure systems, enclave type of production and dualistic urban sectors.
 Firstly, average land concentrations can be grouped into communal and "white settlers" systems with an average of 0.43 land concentration for the former largely in West and Central Africa and 0.80 in the latter in Southern Africa.
 In the countries with lower land concentration of West and Central Africa rapid population growth had an effect on marginal land use, low yields and increased inequality.
 The estate sector of Southern Africa led to capital and skill intensive sectors and low agricultural wages.
-Secondly, oil and mining concentration in countries in Southern Africa tend to grow more slowly and have higher income and asset concentration.
+Secondly, oil and mining concentration.
 This has driven the primary commodity sector that has had low backward and forward linkages and few employment opportunities.
 Thirdly, the difference in urban formal wages differ substantially and are much higher than rural wages and the rural and urban informal sectors.
 These varying structural features do have a dampening effect of economic growth on inequality.
 However, the positive changes in Gini do indicate that structural features are amenable to policies.